What Does Crazy Sound Like? Psycho Ex-Girlfriend Stalks and Harasses Her Ex-Boyfriend Via Telephone

 Voicemail 2: 02/03/01 9:12pm.
 Mark is “torturing” her.
 Crazy is the one harassing Mark, but in this woman’s mind, he’s torturing her.
 These types, more often than not, get things backwards.
 This is a good example of how these women do not respect other people’s boundaries.
 She seems to understand that Mark not calling her back means he doesn’t want to be with her, but she doesn’t care what Mark wants.

 She only cares about what she wants and is pitching rapid fire tantrums in an effort to get it.
 By the way, in case any women out there are wondering, overt displays of insanity typically don’t entice an ex who’s on the fence about reconciliation back into your arms.
-It usually has the opposite effect.
+In fact, it usually has the opposite effect.

 Voicemail 3: 02/03/01 9:15pm.
 This is a great example of how these women view their loved ones as possessions—even after the relationship is over.
 After a relationship ends, an ex can go anywhere he/she likes and it’s none of your business.
 This woman believes she can tell Mark where he can and can’t go even though they’re no longer together.